 Singapore Tourist visa

-A tourist visa is given to people want to visit Singapore tourism purposes and it is in the form of ETA Electronic Travel Authorization.
-It can be obtained on arrival or prior to arrival in Singapore.
-Indian passport holders are eligible to apply for a Singapore tourist visa, which allows a stay for maximum period of 30 days with a validity of 2 years in the country.
+Tourist visas are issued in the form of an ETA Electronic Travel Authorization to people who want to visit Singapore for tourism purposes.
+It can be obtained in Singapore upon arrival or prior to arrival.
+Indian passport holders are eligible to apply for a Singapore tourist visa, which allows them to stay for up to 30 days and has a two-year validity period.

 Singapore Business visa